-According to the findings, most people who know they are living with HIV ignore medical attention and rather turn to prayer camps and healing centers to seek HIV cure.
+According to the findings, most people who know they are living with HIV ignore medical attention and rather turn to prayer camps and healing centres to seek HIV cure.

 Some of the heads of such places convince their clients that their sicknesses or ailments are spiritual and thus, need spiritual intervention.
 The Spiritualists promise to have an HIV cure.